Banff Bucket List: 50 Cheap & Free things to do in Banff National Park

 15. See the bizarre Ink Pots.
 Continued from the Johnston Canyon hike, the Ink Pots hike takes you to seven spring-fed pools of water with bizarre ring formations.

 17. See the frozen waterfall at Lake Louise.
 Walk across the frozen Lake Louise and to the right you will find a waterfall that is completely frozen over in winter.
+Oh, and make sure you pack the right clothing for this adventure!

 18. Check out Bow Falls.
 One of the most famous waterfalls in Banff, the Bow Falls is a short walk from the town centre.